ni/nimi-python/docs/nidcpower/attributes.rst

     Specifies the pulse voltage limit range, in volts, for the specified channel(s).
     The range defines the valid values to which you can set the pulse voltage limit and pulse bias voltage limit.
-    This attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute is set to NIDCPOWER_VAL_PULSE_CURRENT.
+    This attribute is applicable only if the :py:data:`nidcpower.Session.output_function` attribute is set to :py:data:`~nidcpower.OutputFunction.PULSE_CURRENT`.
     For valid ranges, refer to the ranges topic for your device in the NI DC Power Supplies and SMUs Help.

     .. note:: The channel must be enabled for the specified current limit to take effect.
-Refer to the NIDCPOWER_ATTR_OUTPUT_ENABLED attribute for more information about enabling the output channel.
+Refer to the :py:data:`nidcpower.Session.output_enabled` attribute for more information about enabling the output channel.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the